 - Sea salt for sprinkling on top of the cookies

 Not only are they quite possibly the prettiest chocolate chip cookies I have ever baked, but they also taste SO amazing.
-They are everything a chocolate chip cookie should be – they have the perfect texture, and they are sweet with a little salty on top.
+They are everything a chocolate chip cookie should be: the perfect chewy texture, sweet with a little salty on top.
 They’re magic.

-How To Make This Easier Version Of Jacques Torres Chocolate Chip Cookies
+How To Make Jacques Torres Chocolate Chip Cookies

 Pin for later: